 Child abuse can be prevented.
 With the right skills, tools, and knowledge, every parent, caregiver, and child- and youth-serving organization can do this.

-We are proud to be co-chairing, along with the state Office of the Child Advocate, the Massachusetts Child Sexual Abuse Prevention Task Force.
+We are proud to be co-chairing, along with the state Office of the Child Advocate, the Massachusetts Legislative Task Force on the Prevention of Child Sexual Abuse.
 The purpose of the task force includes developing guidelines and tools for the development of sexual abuse prevention and intervention plans by organizations serving children and youth.

 This multi-agency collaboration is utilizing the collective experience of both public and private youth-serving agencies, offices, and organizations from across the state.
-Most recently, the task force fulfilled its primary goal with the publication of a comprehensive report and recommendations, Guidelines and Tools for the Development of Child Sexual Abuse Prevention and Intervention Plans by Youth-Serving Organizations in Massachusetts.
+The task force has published a comprehensive report and recommendations, Guidelines and Tools for the Development of Child Sexual Abuse Prevention and Intervention Plans by Youth-Serving Organizations in Massachusetts.

 The Children’s Trust’s how-to manual for educators, "Steps Toward Child Abuse Prevention & Creating Safe School Environments," is now in its third edition.
 Guiding schools and other child-serving organizations through the process of creating safe environments for children, the latest version includes new information on building a safe cyber-environment, screening and hiring practices, codes of conduct, and recent updates to Massachusetts laws, as well as policies of the Department of Children and Families.